Quantum metrology with linear Lie algebra parameterisations: Nonlinear optomechanics

 The Wei Norman expansion was used in \cite{schneiter_optimal_2020,qvarfort_constraining_2022,qvarfort_solving_2022} to solve the nonlinear optomechanical Hamiltonian, and study the Fisher information of various parameters.
 In this section, we will show how this same problem can be approached using linear Lie algebra parameterisations.

 The optomechanical Hamiltonian is

 This is equivalent to that from \cite{schneiter_optimal_2020}, using the position and momentum rather than phonon basis for the mechanical mode as a matter of preference.
 The optical field has annihilation operator $a$ and frequency $\omega$.
 The mechanical mode has position $x$ and momentum $p$, and mass $m$.
 The mechanical frequency is $\Omega(t)$, which can be time-dependent.
 The optomechanical coupling is $G(t)$.
 We allow for gravitational coupling through $g(t)$.
-Note that this Hamiltonian omits driving.
-If the operators $a,a^{\dagger}$ were included, the Lie algebra generated by the Hamiltonian would be infinite.
-Solving such systems is a topic of ongoing research.
+Note that this Hamiltonian omits a driving term, which would appear as $i\eta(a^{\dagger}-a)$.
+If the operators $a,a^{\dagger}$ were included as generators, the Lie algebra generated by the Hamiltonian would be infinite.
+Tackling infinite-dimensional Lie algebras is a topic of ongoing research.